pytask-dev/pytask/docs/source/tutorials/invoking_pytask.md

 ## The build command

-The build command accepts many options paths as positional arguments.
-If no paths are passed via the command line interface, pytask will look for the `paths` key in the configuration file.
+The [`build`](../commands/build.md) command accepts many [`options`](../commands/build.md#options) and paths as positional arguments.
+If no paths are passed via the command line interface, pytask will look for [`paths`](../reference_guides/configuration.md#paths) in the configuration file.
 At last, pytask will collect tasks from the current working directory and subsequent folders.

 You can also pass any number of paths of directories or modules to the program.